Understanding Kubernetes Architecture: A Comprehensive Guide

 1. kube-apiserver

 The kube-api server is the central hub of the Kubernetes cluster that exposes the Kubernetes API.
+It is highly scalable and can handle large number of concurrent requests.

 End users, and other cluster components, talk to the cluster via the API server.
 Very rarely monitoring systems and third-party services may talk to API servers to interact with the cluster.